scc416/tweeter/README.md

 This file contains:

-- the list of dependencies (node libraries that the executable code (and development code) needs)
+- the list of dependencies (node libraries that the executable code needs)
-- dev-dependencies: node libraries only needed by development tools</li>
+- dev-dependencies: node libraries only needed by development tools
 - scripts: Define the in-project shortcut commands, therefore using `npm start`, `npm run local`, `npm run sass-watch` is equivalent to calling script value